 *The Workhouse Ceramics Program currently has one shared studio space available for up to two ceramic artists.
-See the Associates program webpage (click on tab to your left)for information on applying for the shared space.*
+See below or contact the Ceramics Director-Dale Marhanka at email@example.com for information regarding the shared studo space.*

 Workhouse Arts Center

 The Workhouse Arts Center Ceramics Residency Program offers the emerging, pre-professional or professional ceramic artists the individual space and time needed for personal artistic growth in a dynamically cooperative educational environment.
 The Ceramics Residency Program provides the serious ceramics artist an opportunity and ability to function independently and to refine and exhibit their work, expand on their educational experiences, and contribute to the growth and promotion of the cultural arts in our Community, our Artists, Students, Ceramics program and the Workhouse Arts Center.
 The new state of the art facility comprising 8,000 sq. ft. with 5- 220sq. ft. individual resident artist studio spaces, a dedicated retail gallery space, classroom space, two indoor kiln rooms, outdoor gas kiln space w/ a 32 Cu.
 Ft. shuttle kiln, Raku kiln, raw materials lab, ball mill, clay mixing equipment, slab roller, extruder, and spray booth allows the artist to expand their use of a variety of tools and processes available for the ceramic artist.

 Ceramic Artists; emerging, pre-professional or professional with demonstrated commitment, background and working knowledge of ceramic techniques and processes including hand-building and/or wheel throwing, firing and glaze making skills.
 All accepted applicants must go through a short orientation and training on studio procedures and guidelines with the Ceramics Director and must follow all safe handling practices with materials and equipment.